sfDesat/Aquatis/README.md

 #

+The internal name is '112 Aquatis' (for modded interiors).
 _If you want to give feedback, you can use my [github page](https://github.com/sfDesat/Aquatis/issues) or [discord thread](https://discordapp.com/channels/1169792572382773318/1188025007759179857)._

 **Check out my other planet [Orion](https://thunderstore.io/c/lethal-company/p/sfDesat/Orion/) or download the [modpack](https://thunderstore.io/c/lethal-company/p/sfDesat/Explorations/).**